jia-shijie/jia-shijie.github.io/_pages/about.md

 Recent News
 ======
 - &#9728; [11/2024] 3rd “Financial Cryptography Cup” National Cryptographic Technology Contest (1st place).
-- &#9728; [10/2023] Our papers are accepted by Inscrypt 2023 and IEEE Transactions on Circuits and Systems I: Regular Papers.
 - &#9728; [04/2023] Our paper "JWTKey: Automatic Cryptographic Vulnerability Detection in JWT Applications" is accepted by ESORICS 2023 (CCF-B).
 JWTKey is the first cryptographic API misuse detector for JWT Applications.
 - &#9728; [12/2022] Our Cryptographic API misuse detection work (Team Name: CryptoGeek) win 2nd place in the 2nd “Financial Cryptography Cup” National Cryptographic Technology Contest.
 [Announcement](https://www.fincryptography.pbcdci.cn/news/2022%E5%B9%B4%E2%80%9C%E9%87%91%E8%9E%8D%E5%AF%86%E7%A0%81%E6%9D%AF%E2%80%9D%E5%85%A8%E5%9B%BD%E5%AF%86%E7%A0%81%E5%BA%94%E7%94%A8%E5%92%8C%E6%8A%80%E6%9C%AF%E5%88%9B%E6%96%B0%E5%A4%A7%E8%B5%9B%E6%AF%94%E8%B5%9B%E7%BB%93%E6%9E%9C%E5%85%AC%E5%91%8A.html)
 - &#9728; [10/2022] Our paper "CryptoGo: Automatic Detection of Go Cryptographic API Misuses" is accepted by ACSAC 2022 (CCF-B).
 CryptoGo is the first cryptographic API misuse detector for Go programs.
 [PDF](https://dl.acm.org/doi/10.1145/3564625.3567989)
-- &#9728; [09/2022] I received a general funding project form National Natural Science Foundation of China to support my research on data security protection technology based on solid-state storage characteristics.
-- &#9728; [08/2022] Our paper "You Cannot Fully Trust Your Device: An Empirical Study of Client-Side Certificate Validation in WPA2-Enterprise Networks" is accepted by IEEE TrustCom 2022 (CCF-C).
-- &#9728; [06/2022] Our paper "Research on Data Security Threats and Protection of Key Technologies in Cloud Environment" is accepted by Netinfo Security (CCF-C-Chinese).
-- &#9728; [03/2022] Our paper "EnclavePoSt: A Practical Proof of Storage-time in Cloud via Intel SGX" is accepted by Security and Communication Networks (SCN 2022, CCF-C).
 - &#9728; [01/2022] Our paper "An Empirical Study on the Quality of Entropy Sources in Linux Random Number Generator" is accepted by IEEE ICC 2022 (CCF-C).
 - &#9728; [12/2021] Our paper "Approach then connect: A Physical Location-based Wi-Fi Password Dynamic Update Scheme" is accepted by IEEE WCNC 2022 (CCF-C).
 - &#9728; [07/2021] Our paper "MDEFTL: Incorporating Multi-Snapshot Plausible Deniability into Flash Translation Layer" is accepted by <font color="blue">IEEE TDSC (CCF-A)</font>.